Inverse Kinematics for Serial Kinematic Chains via Sum of Squares Optimization: Experiments

 \subsection{Inverse Kinematics for 2D and 3D Serial Chains}

 Theorems~\ref{thm:nearestPoint} and \ref{thm:stability} prove that by formulating IK as Problem~\ref{prob:nearestPoint}, globally optimal solutions can be recovered in certain workspace regions using convex relaxations such as Sparse-BSOS.
 The experiment in Section~\ref{sec:glopt} demonstrates that such workspace regions are quite large even for complex kinematic chains like redundant spherical manipulators in two and three dimensions, which don't admit analytical solutions in the presence of joint limits.
 By solving 10,000 feasible IK problems, we demonstrate that our method (dubbed SOS-IK) outperforms a local numerical \texttt{fmincon} implementation of a joint angle-based IK solver in MATLAB in terms of percentage of recovered solutions, while also providing post-hoc numerical certificates of problem (in)feasibility.
-The results in Table~\ref{table:comparison_1} show the final final end-effector position error, percentage of feasible IK solutions found, and total computation time over all problems for manipulators with an increasing number of DoF.
+The results in Table~\ref{table:comparison_1} show the final end-effector position error, percentage of feasible IK solutions found, and total computation time over all problems for manipulators with an increasing number of DoF.

 The upper half of Table~\ref{table:comparison_1} shows results for planar manipulators of increasing DoF, where SOS-IK outperforms the local optimization in the percentage of solved problems for every problem instance.
 While the solve times for \texttt{fmincon} are significantly lower in the planar case, we note that our method has well-understood polynomial scaling properties which present themselves favourably for higher DoF and dimensionality.
 This can be seen in the in the case of a 12 DoF planar manipulator, where SOS-IK finds almost twice as many feasible solutions than \texttt{fmincon}, which falls into local minima.
 We show how this trend continues for spherical (3D) manipulators in the bottom of Table~\ref{table:comparison_1}.
 As DoF increases, solve times become comparable and SOS-IK outperforms \texttt{fmincon} in terms of the number of problems successfully solved.
-For more complex spatial chains with revolute joints, we expect this difference to be even more pronounced.
+We expect this difference to be even more pronounced when further kinematic constraints are introduced, as the IK problem will admit more local minima.